bradphelan/rocket_tag/README.md

 Mix with active relation

     TaggableModel.tagged_with(["forking", "kiting"]).where( ["created_at > ?", Time.zone.now.ago(5.hours)])

+or even downstream

+    User.where{email="bradphelan@xtargets.com"}.documents.tagged_with ['kiting', 'math'] , :on => :skills

+where we might have

+    class User < ActiveRecord::Base
+      has_many :documents
+    end

+    class Document < ActiveRecord::Base
+      belongs_to :user
+      attr_taggable :tags
+    end

 Find similar models based on tags on a specific context and return in decending order of 'tags_count'